Annual Security Report

 Campus Safety & Security Authority

 College officials have the authority to ask persons for identification and to determine whether individuals have lawful business at KVCC.
 (Campus security has the authority to issue parking tickets which are billed to the financial accounts of students.)
 No KVCC personnel are authorized to arrest.
 Criminal incidents are referred to the Fairfield Police Department who have jurisdiction at KVCC, and to the Dean of Students for possible disciplinary action.
 KVCC has a memorandum of understanding (MOU) with the Fairfield Police Department and maintains a highly professional working relationship between campus security and the local police department.
-All crime victims and witnesses are strongly encouraged to immediately report any crime to the Director of Campus Safety & Security (453-5811) and/or the Fairfield Police Department (453-9321) or Augusta Police Department (626-2370).
+All crime victims and witnesses are strongly encouraged to immediately report any crime to the Director of Campus Safety & Security (453-5811) and/or the Fairfield Police Department (453-9321), Augusta Police Department (626-2370), or Rockland Police Department (594-0316).
 Prompt reporting will assure Campus Crime Alerts for the campus community and the accurate disclosure of Clery Act crime statistics.

 When a KVCC student is involved in an off-campus offense, campus officials may assist with the investigation in cooperation with the local police department.
 The local police department routinely works and communicates with KVCC Safety and Security on incidents occurring on-campus, in the immediate neighborhood and business areas surrounding our campus.

 Emergency Response Plan Dissemination